drrh12/decentralized-exchange/arbi250401/README.md

 The bot performs the following operations:

-1. **Exchange Connection**: Connects to the configured exchanges using API keys.
+1. **Exchange Connection**: Connects to Binance and Bitfinex using API keys.
 2. **Data Collection**: Collects orderbook data using REST APIs and WebSockets.
 3. **Opportunity Detection**:
-   - Compares the best bid (sell) price on one exchange with the best ask (buy) price on another.
+   - Compares the best bid (sell) price on one exchange with the best ask (buy) price on the other.
    - Calculates the spread percentage, accounting for trading fees.
    - Identifies opportunities where the spread exceeds the minimum threshold.
 4. **Execution**: